freesideatlanta/qratitude/README.md

 - (**emptyset**) I would store the data in postgresql.
 Tables would be simple: *products* (productid, qrcode, form data ...), *images* (productid, image (binary)).
 I would write a small API in whatever (java, node.js) that exposed a few methods for basic CRUD on this data.
 Then, both the Android app and the website could consume the API.

+- (**thrillgore**) The API itself should be JSON-based as we can use some object mappers for Java such as Jackson or GSON to map out those attributes into POJOs, and accelerate development.

 Further Directions
 ------------------